Computational Imaging for Machine Perception: Transferring Semantic Segmentation beyond Aberrations: Computational Imaging Assisted Domain Adaptation

 \subsection{CIADA Architecture}

 For ST-UDA, the image degradation induced by aberrations of MOS leads to difficulty in the optimization of pseudo-labels.
-In other words, the domain gap is large, whereas the source knowledge seems to be insufficient.
+In other words, the domain gap is large, whereas the source knowledge of the clear domain seems to be insufficient.
+Meanwhile, computational imaging pipeline~\cite{dun2020learned,Peng2019LearnedLF}, where the image degradation of MOS is analyzed and processed by computational methods, delivers valuable guidance for understanding the aberration images.
+Benefiting from the multi-task learning framework of semantic segmentation and low-level vision~\cite{wang2020dual}, we explore to promote the ST-UDA baseline via an auxiliary CI task.

-We propose CIADA, pioneering to leverage the additional knowledge from image recovery of CI for assisting ST-UDA.
+To this intent, we propose CIADA, pioneering to leverage the additional knowledge from image recovery of CI for assisting ST-UDA.
 The architecture of CIADA is shown in Fig.~\ref{fig:ciada}(a).
 The auxiliary task, namely self-training-based image recovery, is established for knowledge distillation.

-\PAR{Bidirectional teacher of computational imaging.} The computational imaging for MOS, including simulation of imaging and image recovery, contains instructive knowledge of degradation characteristics to SSOA.
-We propose \emph{Bidirectional Teacher (BT)}, including a degradation network $g_{\phi}$ and a recovery network $g_{\psi}$, to store the knowledge of aberration-induced degradation from CI.
-BT is trained on ground-truth images and simulated images with aberrations based on optical parameters of applied MOS (Sec.~\ref{sec:setup}).
-In Fig.~\ref{fig:ciada}(a)(b), the pretrained BT is applied for data transformation, producing augmented data $x_{S_d}$ for the source domain and pseudo-ground-truth $x_{T_{pgt}}$ for the target domain.
+\PAR{Bidirectional teacher of computational imaging.} To inform the segmenter of the instructive knowledge of image degradation, a teacher model is constructed based on the CI pipeline.
+We propose \emph{Bidirectional Teacher (BT)}, including a degradation network $g_{\phi}$ and a recovery network $g_{\psi}$, to store the implicit degradation knowledge.
+BT is trained on clean-degraded image pairs, which are often generated by data generation pipelines in CI, \eg~live shooting, or simulation.
+In Fig.~\ref{fig:ciada}(a)(b), the pre-trained BT is applied for data transformation, producing augmented data $x_{S_d}$ for the source domain and pseudo-ground-truth $x_{T_{pgt}}$ for the target domain.
 Ultimately, we have the source dataset $\mathcal{D}_{S}{=}\{{x_S}^{(i)}, {x_{S_d}}^{(i)}, {y_S}^{(i)}\}_{i=1}^{N_S}$ and target dataset $\mathcal{D}_{T}{=}\{{x_{T_{pgt}}}^{(i)}, {x_T}^{(i)}, {{y_T}_{pl}}^{(i)} \}_{i=1}^{N_T}$ for CIADA training.
+BT enables the auxiliary image recovery task for aberration images in both domains, and the generated data contains the image degradation knowledge from CI data pairs.